-If there is high pitched noise from the air blades or vibration in the accommodation it is likely that the D400 Lite is open circuit i.e. not properly connected to the battery.
+If there is high pitched noise from the air blades or vibration in the accommodation it is likely that the D400 Lite is open circuit i.e. not properly connected to the battery resulting in overspeeding of the air rotors.
 Refer to troubleshooting guide.

-Stopping the Turbine and Brake Switches
+Stopping the Turbine and Brake Switch